PHOENIX-2010/Java_First_code/src/Interview/Question-Answer.md

-## What is the difference between String,StringBuffer, and StringBuilder?
+## What is the difference between String, StringBuffer, and StringBuilder?
 Ans:- A String in Java is a class, a non-primitive data type, and it is immutable, meaning once a String object is created,
       value cannot be changed.
 On the other hand, StringBuffer and StringBuilder are mutable classes, which means their content can be modified after creation.
 StringBuffer is thread-safe, and StringBuilder is not thread-safe.